edu-sharing/php-auth-plugin/Readme.md

 A full working example is given in `example/index.html` (you need to register your app first, see above)

 Check the `docker-compose.yml` file for the `BASE_URL` variables.
-Then use `docker compose up -d` inside the `example` folder and open http://localhost:8080/example.
+Then use `docker compose build && docker compose up -d` inside the `example` folder and open http://localhost:8080/example.

 ### 2. Rendering / displaying a previously embedded object
 If you previously generated a usage for an object, you can fetch it for displaying / rendering.